rdbraber/docker-workshop/README.md

 map[443/tcp:[{0.0.0.0 32768}] 80/tcp:[{0.0.0.0 32769}]]
 ~~~

+More about the `docker inspect` command can be found in the [Engine CLI reference guide](https://docs.docker.com/engine/reference/commandline/inspect/#find-a-specific-port-mapping).

 ## Show logging of a process which is running inside a container

 An application might generate logging, but since there's only one process running inside the container most of the time logfiles are written to stout and sterr.
 This is also the case for out nginx image.
 See the link that was created during the creation of the image: